 If you do receive professional guidance, it may also be worth attempting to informally renegotiate some of the company’s existing debts.
 After all, it’s in the creditor’s interests to get their money back.

-If and when unforeseen costs arise that could threaten to take your company to the point of no return, it’s crucial to have a big a buffer as possible to ease the stress.
+If and when unforeseen costs arise that could threaten to take your company to the point of no return, it’s crucial to have as big a buffer as possible to ease the stress.

 3. Slim down your operation

 Concentrating on the essentials often means you return to the most profitable parts of your operation.
-This might mean redundancy, it might mean selling off assets and it will definitely mean analysing exactly what you need to run your business.
+This might mean redundancy, selling off assets, and analysing precisely what you need to run your business.

 4. Deal with your tax bill

 Don’t be tempted to use funds you’ve allocated for tax payments to cover other expenses.
 This short-term decision could affect the viability of your company in the future.

 When the time comes, your PAYE, VAT, or corporation tax bill will be marked as due by Her Majesty’s Revenue and Customs (HMRC).

 One strategy that can help your business – if it is struggling – is a Time To Pay (TTP) arrangement, which allows you to pay off any outstanding taxes over a fixed period of time.
 To gain approval for a TTP, you’ll need a robust business proposal and evidence that your company is still viable and able to pay off its debts during that period.

 Depending on effective management, your company may also be able to access emergency funds to help settle those payments on time.

 5. Think about a Company Voluntary Arrangement (CVA)

-If the debts of your company are spiraling out of control, a Company Voluntary Arrangement (CVA) can help you consolidate any debts and, therefore, save your business.
+If your company’s debts are spiraling out of control, a Company Voluntary Arrangement (CVA) can help you consolidate any debts and save your business.